jenlin5368/Assignment-1/README.md

 1. Heuristic Evaluation for the app Runkeeper
 2. Jennifer Lin DH 150
-3. I did my analysis on the app but here is the link to the website- https://runkeeper.com/ /nThis is the homepage screen
+3. I did my analysis on the app but here is the link to the website- https://runkeeper.com/

+This is the homepage screen

 4. Heuristic Evaluations
 #1: Visibility of system status